UBC-MDS/programming-in-python-for-data-science/chapters/en/module5.md

 ---
 title: 'Module 5: Making Choices and Repeating Iterations'
 description:
-  'In this module, you will learn how to write conditionals and learn the fundamentals of how to create code that efficiently repeats the same operations following the DRY principle.'
+  'In this module, you will learn how to write conditionals statements and learn the fundamentals of how to create code that efficiently repeats the same operations by following the DRY principle.'
 prev: /module4
 next: /module6
 type: chapter